skfl/andersen-task/README.md

 * To access database use JPA and Hibernate.

+## Task 7

+* Use Spring Boot in your web application

-### Technical stack: Jetty, Hibernate, Liquibase, PostgreSQL, HikariCP, JUnit, Mockito, Jackson, Logback, Lombok, Maven
+### Technical stack: Spring Boot, Hibernate, Liquibase, PostgreSQL, HikariCP, JUnit, Mockito, Jackson, Logback, Lombok, Maven

 ### This project was created during Andersen java course